What RMIS Platforms Track and How Data Turns Decision-Ready

 Cross-Entity Aggregation

 A risk manager overseeing a Fortune 500 program with 40 legal entities needs a single view of total insured value, aggregate limits, and premium allocation.
-Most RMIS platforms store data by entity or policy, not across the full program structure.
+RMIS platforms typically store data by entity or policy, rather than across the full program structure.
 Producing that consolidated view manually takes days.

 Multi-Year Cost Trend Analysis